Military history of the Jin dynasty and the Sixteen Kingdoms: Chouchi (296–371, 385–506)

-Former Zhao/Han (304–329)
+Han-Zhao/Former Zhao (304–329)

-Former Zhao was a Xiongnu kingdom founded by Liu Yuan in 304.
+Han-Zhao was a Xiongnu kingdom founded by Liu Yuan in 304.
 At this point in time the Xiongnu were no longer nomadic, but a sedentary people focused on stockbreeding and agriculture, tending towards sinicization.

 Liu Yuan was the son of Liu Bao, one of the Southern Xiongnu chieftains settled in Taiyuan Commandery during the Three Kingdoms period.
 He studied in Luoyang as a youth and was both literate and fond of studying.
 However his position at court remained that of a subordinate barbarian and he chafed at this disgrace.
 When Sima Ying sent Liu Yuan to raise an army for him, he took the opportunity to proclaim himself "King of Han" and made a bid for the imperial throne as a legitimate successor to the Han dynasty.

 After failing to take Taiyuan, Liu Yuan moved south to gather support from bandits and other barbarian peoples, notably the former slave Shi Le, hailing from the Jie tribes.
 With his bolstered army, Liu Yuan defeated the Jin forces and plundered his way to Luoyang in 309.
 Liu Yuan did not live to see the fall of the capital and died of illness on 29 August, 310.

 Liu Yuan's eldest son, Liu He, ruled for only seven days before he was toppled by his younger brother, Liu Cong.
 The assault on Luoyang continued.

 Realizing that defending the city was hopeless, Sima Yue fled with 40,000 men on 22 December, 310.
 He died on 23 April, 311.
 Sima Yue's army continued marching east, hoping to give their master a coastal burial.
 However before they were able to reach the coast, they were overtaken by Shi Le's cavalry and surrounded.
 The barbarian horse archers rained down arrows on them, causing a stampede.
 In the end, none survived.

 Back at Luoyang, the Han army broke through the gates in the southern wall, capturing the city.
 Emperor Huai of Jin was taken prisoner and the city burnt to the ground.
 He would die in confinement in 313.

 When Chang'an fell to the Han general Liu Yao in 316, Emperor Min of Jin was also captured, suffering the same fate as his predecessor.

 Liu Cong died in 318.
 His son and heir, Liu Can, was murdered by an official, Jin Zhun.
 The throne went to Liu Yao, an orphan raised by Liu Yuan.
 Liu Yao relocated the capital from Pingyang to Chang'an and renamed the dynasty from Han to Zhao.
 In the northeast, Shi Le also proclaimed himself King of Zhao, the kingdom which historians refer to as Later Zhao.
 In 328, Liu Yao attacked Shi Le's holdings in Pingyang and took it after a siege lasting 100 days.
 Judging that Liu Yao's forces had been sufficiently weakened, Shi Led an army of 27,000 cavalry and 60,000 foot soldiers against him.
-Liu Yao was completely defeated and in 329, Shi Le's army marched into Former Zhao and annexed it.
+Liu Yao was completely defeated and in 329, Shi Le's army marched into Han-Zhao and annexed it.